 Although the Nazis speak German in many scenes, most of the lines were dubbed for the German versions of the film because the actors spoke very bad German with a very strong American accent.
 Some lines were simply wrong.
 On the recent DVD release, no German lines are wrong.
 The majority of the German lines seems to be spoken by native German speakers with a slight south German accent.

-Instead of the standard Blue Mountain opening logo used between 1975-87, the opening logo was a version of the Paramount logo used in the 1940s or 1950s which read: "A Paramount Picture".
+Instead of the standard Paramount logo used between 1975-87, the opening logo was a version of the studio logo used in the 1940s or 1950s which read: "A Paramount Picture".
 The only difference is that it also read "A Gulf+Western Company".
-This logo was also used in the sequels instead of the Blue Mountain logo or the CGI Majestic Mountain (in the case of Indiana Jones and the Last Crusade.
+This logo was also used in the sequels instead of then-current logos.

 The scene where Jones fires at the truck was a botched stunt.
 The truck was supposed to flip over by means of a telegraph pole being fired by explosives through the floor.
 The explosive wasn't powerful enough and it simply forced the truck to tip over at an angle as can be seen in the finished movie.
 Time did not permit any further attempts at getting it right.